geek/nanite/README.md

 See [patrun][] for a full look at how patterns work in detail.

 #### Can I swap out .handlers  patrun instance with my own custom version ?
-Yes, as long as it is done before you begin processing messages this should be fine.
-Pattern rules are inforced via patrun, swapping it out gives you the ability to futher modify Nanite
+Yes, as long as it is done before you begin processing messages.
+Pattern rules are enforced via patrun, therefore swapping it out gives you the ability to further modify Nanite

 ## Contributing
 Nanite is an __open project__ and encourages participation.
 If you feel you can help in any way, be